BITS-ACB/NVDACourse/docs/lessons/lesson_week03.md

 Sighted users can type in one place while looking at another place onscreen.
 This makes them more efficient than screen reader users, who often need to arrow or tab to an item simply to read it.
 Text review gives us back some of that power, the ability to read text without moving our focus.

+## Concept Summary

+A cursor is a visual pointer that often blinks that points to a single character, for example in a word processor or edit box on a web page.
+The cursor can be called a caret or an insertion point; those terms are synonyms.

+The "focus" or "system focus" is where Windows thinks you are located.
+If there's a cursor, then that's also where the system focus is.
+But if you are tabbing or arrowing around where no cursor exists, there is still a "system focus" where you are located.
+If a mouse user clicks something, they have moved the system focus to that something.
+If you hear the term "keyboard focus" it indicates that you arrived there with a keystroke and not the click of a mouse.

+Text review is usually tethered to the system focus unless you move it away with NVDA commands.

+The term "navigator object" is specific to NVDA.
+It is an NVDA concept only.
+It is where NVDA is pointing to in the object hierarchy.
+The navigator object is usually tethered with the system focus, unless you use object navigation to move it elsewhere.

 ## Compare with JAWS

 If you use JAWS, you may know it has five cursors labeled PC, JAWS, Invisible, Virtual and Touch.
 NVDA is not really any different except because it was developed by geeks, its concepts can appear more complicated.